Debugging in PocketPages

 }

-This will output detailed information about routes, parameters, and other internal details that can be helpful when troubleshooting core PocketPages behavior.
+Both methods will output comprehensive information about PocketPages internal operations, which can be helpful when troubleshooting core functionality.

-Note: Enabling core debugging can produce a lot of output.
+Note: Enabling verbose debugging can produce a lot of output.
 It's recommended to only enable it when specifically debugging PocketPages core functionality.